wireservice/agate/docs/tutorial.rst

     number_type = agate.NumberType()
     boolean_type = agate.BooleanType()

-Then we define the names and types of the columns that are in our dataset:
+Then you define the names and types of the columns that are in our dataset as a sequence of pairs.
+For the exonerations dataset, you would define:

 .. code-block:: python

-    COLUMNS = (
+    columns = (
         ('last_name', text_type),
         ('first_name', text_type),
         ('age', number_type),